We Are Flexible

 What else could it be?

 Part of flexible thinking involves being able to see things in a new way.
 Gather a few items from around your house, such as a paper towel tube, a funnel, or a whisk.
 Ask your child, “What else could it be?”
-Invite him to use his imagination and think of as many things as possible!
+Invite them to use their imagination and think of as many things as possible!
 Try the same activity when coloring together.
 Draw a simple shape such as a triangle, square, or circle.
 A circle could be a cookie, a flying saucer, a wheel, or a bubble!

 Boost the whole brain.